simaoamorim/cnc_tooldb/README.md

 on your CNC machines and then export a list of desired tools to <br>
 automatically update the tool table on the CNC machine. <br>

+# WARNING

+**This README is outdated, please be patient as I will update it as soon as I can.**

 # Installation

 This tool is written in Python so all you need to start using this tool the <br>